Ports of Call

 Electrical current is 230 volts, 50Hz.
 Round two-pin plugs are used.

 Portuguese is the official language, but English is widely spoken and understood.

-There are no health risks attached to travel to Portugal.
+There are no health risks when travelling to Portugal.
 A yellow fever vaccination certificate is necessary for entry for anyone travelling from an infected area and destined for the Azores or Madeira.
-Health facilities are good and reciprocal health agreements exist with most European countries, including the UK, whose citizens can receive low-cost emergency care at state hospitals.
-It is advisable that travellers obtain a European Health Insurance Card (EHIC) before travel.
-Dental care and repatriation costs are not covered under this agreement, and medical insurance is therefore advised.
+Health facilities are good and reciprocal health agreements exist with most European countries.
+It's advisable that travellers obtain a European Health Insurance Card (EHIC) before travel.
+Dental care and repatriation costs are not covered under this agreement, and travel insurance is therefore advised.

-Generally, safety is not a problem for travel in Portugal but there is a rising incidence of petty theft and pick pocketing in tourist areas, so reasonable care should be taken.
-Portugal has a very poor road safety record so exercise caution and drive defensively when exploring in a rented car.
+Generally, safety is not a problem for travel in Portugal but reasonable care should be taken.
+Road maintenance is fairly poor so exercise caution and drive defensively when driving.

 Become our Portugal Travel Expert